ericstrobl/DvCD/README.md

 DESCRIPTION
 -----------

-This is code related to kernel-based Markov blanket discovery *for large, high dimensional datasets*, either by conditional dependence-based or dependence-based approximation methods.
+This is code related to kernel-based Markov blanket discovery particularly suitable for *large, high dimensional datasets*, either by conditional dependence-based or dependence-based approximation methods.

 CODE
 ----